The weekend was spent working in the garden, clearing the dying flowers and plants. As dusk descended, the village bells told me it was time to stop.

 Seven times they rang, and then once again.
 And then lots of general clanging.
 The additional clanging is a twice a day thing at the 7 hour.
 Oh, and the noon hour, too.
 (Though not the midnight hour.)

-Our village bells ring once at quarter past the hour, twice at half past, three times at quarter to.
-On the hour they ring out the time.
-Then again, in case you missed it or counted wrong the first time.
+Our village bells bong once at quarter past the hour, twice at half past, three times at quarter to.
+On the hour they bong four times and then ring out the time.
+Then do it again, in case you missed it or counted wrong the first time.
 (Which I often do.)